BarryDrez/DTS-Utilities/README.md

 ## Log Extraction Utility - getlogs.sh

 This shell script will harvest all of the log files mentioned below from the Design Time Server docker containers as well as the cli.log from the $HOME/.che/softwareag/data directory into a .zip file.
-The zip file will be contain a folder for each workspace machine and a folder for the Che primary server.
+The zip file will contain a folder for each workspace machine and a folder for the Che primary server.
 To run it, Che and the workspaces must be up and running.

 ```
 ./getlogs.sh